top of page

 "Anything I do in life I want to do well, to the best of my ability, I’m not one for doing things half-heartedly."

-Lisa always uses good quality leather, carefully sourced from the most responsible suppliers, she uses heavy duty quality fittings and hand stitches it all securely together to create a durable, long lasting product.
+Lisa always uses high quality leather, carefully sourced from the most responsible suppliers, she uses heavy duty quality fittings and hand stitches it all securely together to create a durable, long lasting product.

 "When creating items I feel it is important to ensure that they are practical, functional and have longevity.
 Also, to ensure that they are made from eco friendly materials that are sourced sustainably and responsibly."